Mackervl/ChatRPCI/README.md

 # ChatRCPI

-This is chat application with ability to make private dialogs or communicate with everyone in general chat.
+This is web chat application (using ASP.NET Core, Razor Pages and Signal R) with ability to make private dialogs or communicate with everyone in general chat.

 ## Getting Started